izumin5210/ro/README.md

 	}

 	store := ro.New(pool.Get, &Post{}, ro.WithScorers(PostScorerFuncs))
+	now := time.Now()

-	// Posts will be stored as Hash, and id and updated_at are stored as OrderedSet store.Set([]*Post{
+	// Posts will be stored as Hash, and user:{{userID}} and created_at are stored as OrderedSet store.Set([]*Post{
 		{
 			ID:        1,
+			UserID:    1,
 			Title:     "post 1",
 			Body:      "This is a post 1",
+			CreatedAt: now.UnixNano(),
 		},
 		{
 			ID:        2,
+			UserID:    2,
 			Title:     "post 2",
 			Body:      "This is a post 2",
+			CreatedAt: now.Add(-24 * 60 * 60 * time.Second).UnixNano(),
 		},
 		{
 			ID:        3,
+			UserID:    1,
 			Title:     "post 3",
 			Body:      "This is a post 3",
+			CreatedAt: now.Add(24 * 60 * 60 * time.Second).UnixNano(),
 		},
 	})